woodrush/lambdalisp/README.md

 Running `cat -` with the hyphen connects the standard input after the specified input files, allowing the user to interact with the interpreter through the terminal after reading a file.
-If `cat -` does not work, the following command can be used instead:
+If `cat -` doesn't work, the following command can be used instead:

 ```sh
 ( cat lambdalisp.blc.bin [filepath]; cat ) | ./bin/Blc